 Oh, I’m super excited about today’s post, where I’ll show you how to fully restore a vintage pressure canner.

 In my video about canning green beans, you may have caught that I was going to restore my grandma’s vintage pressure canner.
-At the time of filming the green been canning, I had already eplaced the key elements of the canner, (which I will get into in a moment).
+At the time of filming the green bean canning, I had already replaced the key elements of the canner, (which I will get into in a moment).

 This puppy got a face-lift and is so beautiful now!
 With a little elbow grease, some supplies, and a bit of time, you can also spruce up a family heirloom!